Trial highlights: Harrowing footage, focus on Trump’s words

 Both Castor and Schoen said they had spoken to Trump on Tuesday, but Castor denied that the former president had expressed displeasure to him.

+“Far from it,” he said, even as Schoen allowed there was room for improvement after Republican senators panned their performance as disjointed and unhelpful.

-“To the extent they were critical of anything that I did, I just want to try to do a better job then,” he said in response to the Republican senators who panned their performance as disjointed and unhelpful.
+“To the extent they were critical of anything that I did, I just want to try to do a better job then,” he said.

 “Bottom line is I think his team will do better, can do better,” said Sen. Lindsey Graham, D-S.C., a close ally of the president, after the two had spoken.
 While he acknowledged there was “room for improvement,” Graham said he’d tried to tell Trump that “the case is over.
 It’s just a matter of getting the final verdict now. ” All but six Republican senators voted Tuesday against moving forward with the trial.